LOGISTICS, BUSINESS, AND PUBLIC POLICY (BMGT)The Robert H. Smith School of Business

 Chair: M. Dresner

-Associate Professors: T. Anenson (Assoc Prof), W. Chung, P. Evers, B. Zelner
+Associate Professors: T. Anenson, W. Chung, C. Dezso, P. Evers, G. Mark, R. Sampson, B. Zelner

 Two curriculum concentrations are offered through the Logistics, Business, and Public Policy department: